Tenjin

 Request IDFA Consent (required)

-Starting iOS 14.5 access to IDFA requires user consent.
-You should request IDFA manually using AppTrackingTransparency framework and pass it to Apphud.
+Starting iOS 14.5, access to IDFA requires user consent.
+You should request IDFA manually using the AppTrackingTransparency framework and pass it to Apphud.
 Read more here.

 Testing Integration

-You can enter your production bundle id or package in test field.
-However your sandbox events will be sent into production Tenjin.
+You can enter your production bundle ID or package in the test field.
+However, your sandbox events will be sent into the production Tenjin app.

-In order to test Tenjin without touching your production account, you need:
+To test Tenjin without touching your production account:

-• Create a new app in Tenjin with different test bundle id / package name.
+• Create a new app in Tenjin with a different test bundle ID / package name.

-• Enter sandbox bundle id/package name in Tenjin configuration page in Apphud.
+• Enter the sandbox bundle id / package name on the Tenjin configuration page in Apphud.

-• Change bundle id / package name of your app to a test one.
+• Change the bundle ID / package name of your app to the test one.

-• Create a new app in App Store Connect / Google Play Console with test bundle id / package name.
+• Create a new app in App Store Connect / Google Play Console with the test bundle ID / package name.

-• Run the app and make test purchase.
+• Run the app and make a test purchase.